 Notwithstanding any provision in this procedure, no person who is unlawfully present in the United States shall be eligible for any exemption of the tuition differential.

-- Southeastern Technical College does not require vaccinations as an admissions requirement to the college.
+- Southeastern Technical College does not require vaccinations as an admission requirement to the college.

 Notice and Responsibilities Regarding this Catalog